 - You could also make sure that your payroll is completely accurate, so you’re not overpaying for your labor, or accidentally rewarding casual time theft.

-- Have your employees clock in and clock out from the site, and only the site.
+- Have your employees use the clock in and clock out app function from the site, and only the site.

 - Consult with other construction companies if you’re comfortable to do so, and see their secrets to success.